sisles14/Final-Project-LITS/README.md

 The stylesheet named “litsdirectors_actors_voiceactorss.css” defines the visual presentation and layout of the associated HTML page, “litsdirectors_actors_voiceactors.html”.

+The stylesheet named “litscontactpage.css” defines the visual presentation and layout of the associated HTML page, “litscontactpage.html”.

-The stylesheet named “litslogin.css” defines the visual presentation and layout of the associated HTML page, “litslogin.html”.
+The stylesheet named "litslogin.css" defines the visual presentation and layout of the associated HTML page, "litslogin.htm".